emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 #### Feature Flag `ds-pushpayload-return` (4 of 4)

-If you rely on the `ds-pushpayload-return` feature flag you can use the following pattern to manually serialize the API response and push the record into the store.
+If you rely on the `ds-pushpayload-return` feature flag, you can use the following pattern to manually serialize the API response and push the record into the store.

 ```js
 export function pushPayload(store, modelName, rawPayload) {